-IRS Code section 132(f) does not allow employees to use pre- tax dollars to pay for bicycle commuting expenses.
-However, it does allow employers to provide a taxfree subsidy of up to \$20 per employee per month (\$240 per year) to offset an employee's bicycle commuting expenses (including the purchase of a bicycle, bicycle maintenance, and bicycle parking).
-An employerprovided bicycle subsidy up to \$20 per employee per month (\$240 per year) is treated as tax-free to the employer, but not the employee.
-Note: An employer may choose to provide a higher subsidy for bicycle commuters, but the amount above \$20 per month would be treated as taxable income to the employee.
+IRS Code section 132(f) does not allow employees to use pretax dollars to pay for bicycle commuting expenses.
+However, it does allow employers to provide a tax- free subsidy to offset an employee's bicycle commuting expenses (including the purchase of a bicycle, bicycle maintenance, and bicycle parking).
+An employer- provided bicycle subsidy is treated as tax-free to the employer, but not the employee.
 For the purpose of the Program, a bicycle subsidy can be provided in conjunction with a transit/vanpool subsidy pursuant to Option 2, or as a primary measure pursuant to Option 4.
 For detailed information on qualifying bicycle expenses, see IRS documentation.
-For more detailed guidance on how to set up and offer a pre-tax subsidy for bicycling expenses, see Option 2 on page 6 of the Employer Guide.